linuxsimba/linuxsimba.github.io/_source/_posts/2015-08-11-vagrant-libvirt-install.md

 trusty64 (libvirt, 0)
 ```

- I prefer to build my own from
+I prefer to build my own from scratch.
+Here is [my blog post about that subject]({% post_url 2015-08-22-building-qcow-vagrant-box %}).
-scratch.
-A [few people have
-blogged](https://www.google.com/search?q=vagrant%20mutate%20blog) about how to
-do this.
-Unfortunately none cover the case on what to do when you have
-virtualbox and KVM software installed at the same time.
-The two are mutually
-exclusive and you have to turn one off one, to get the other to work.
-Maybe I will
-blog about my steps in the near future.